dloureiro/the-little-mongodb-book/fr/mongodb.markdown

 While replication can improve performance (by distributing reads), its main purpose is to increase reliability.
 Combining replication with sharding is a common approach.
 For example, each shard could be made up of a master and a slave.
 (Technically you'll also need an arbiter to help break a tie should two slaves try to become masters.
 But an arbiter requires very few resources and can be used for multiple shards.)

 ## Stats ##
 You can obtain statistics on a database by typing `db.stats()`.
 Most of the information deals with the size of your database.
-You can also get statistics on a collection, say `unicorns`, by typing `db.unicorns.stats()`.
+You can also get statistics on a collection, say `licornes`, by typing `db.licornes.stats()`.
 Again, most of this information relates to the size of your collection.

 ## Web Interface ##
 Included in the information displayed on MongoDB's startup was a link to a web-based administrative tool (you might still be able to see it if you scroll your command/terminal window up to the point where you started `mongod`).
 You can access this by pointing your browser to <http://localhost:28017/>.
 To get the most out of it, you'll want to add `rest=true` to your config and restart the `mongod` process.
 The web interface gives you a lot of insight into the current state of your server.